Antici…pation

 Every birthing person has the right to their own body.
 To know, to ask, to decide.
 And those of us who support birth, as educators, doulas, healthcare providers, or friends, we have a responsibility to protect that right.

 We also live in a culture that subtly encourages us to hand over authority, to “trust the system” and just go with the flow.
 The trouble with that, is the flow often isn’t our own.
-It’s a current shaped by efficiency, predictability, and liability — not necessarily by connection, trust, or individualized care.
+It’s a current shaped by institutional policies which favour efficiency, predictability, and liability - not necessarily by connection, trust, or individualized care.

 So when I talk about birth preparation, I’m not talking about controlling birth.